Too close? Too far apart? What is the best age difference between siblings?

 • 3 years difference

-• 4 or more years apart
+• 4 or more years difference

 At Mini-Me we believe that adaptation is part of the journey – and we are here to help!